ContriHUB/ContriHUB.github.io/README.md

 For any query head on to dedicated Gitter Channel - [ContriHUB](https://gitter.im/ContriHUB/Lobby#)

-If still you have more doubts then feel free to ping any of the following student co-ordinator -
+If you still have more doubts then feel free to ping any of the student co-ordinator.

+Coordinators -

 - [Abhey Rana](https://github.com/Abhey)